bleeptools/spotykach/build.md

   testLED_B();
   testLED_R();
   ```
-- Connect Daisy with a computer and run hardware-test.ino.
-All three leds should lit up.
+- Connect Daisy to a computer and run hardware-test.ino.
+All three LEDs should lit up.

 ### Mix fader
 - Insert four pots at slots 11, 15, 66 and 70.
 Don't solder yet, but make them sit relatively tight by bending slightly side legs so they produce enough tension